SwingGuy1024/SidecarChallenge/README.md

 To ensure consistency in how the services are written, and to reduce the amount of boilerplate code, all the services use a variant of the `ResponseUtility.serve()` method.
 This allows the service to focus solely on the task of generating the service data, and not worry about creating the ResponseEntity or generating an error response.
 In case of an error, the service need only throw one of the subclasses of ResponseException,which all include an HttpStatus value.
 The `PojoUtilities` class has several convenience methods to simplify this, all of which throw a ResponseException.
-By convention, all these methods begin with the word "confirm."
-For example, if a service requests an Entity with a specific ID, the service should call `PojoUtility.confirmFound(entity, id);` If the entity doesn't exist, the `confirmFound()` method will throw a ResponseException with a
+By convention, most these methods begin with the word "confirm."
+For example, if a service requests an Entity with a specific ID, the service should call `PojoUtility.findOrThrow404(entity, id);` If the entity doesn't exist, the `findOrThrow404()` method will throw a ResponseException with a
 NOT_FOUND status, and include the id in the error message.

 So a service method that needs to return an instance of `MenuItemDto` would look something like this: